gregmoille/pyLLE/README.md

         }
 ```

-It is important to note the format of the dispersion file *TestDispersion.txt*.
+It is important to note the format of the dispersion file *TestDispersion.csv*.
 It must be formatted such that each line represents a resonance, with first the azimuthal mode order listed and then the frequency of the resonance, separated by a comma ','

 - The simulation needs to be set up to create a .hdf5